amiller68/iac-experiment/README.md

     - i'd clock the total time investment for a similar project at about 2-3 engineering days if starting from scratch with the level of experience i have coming into the project + with similar LLM assistance.
     - Claude is apparently very well versed at both terraform and the inner workings of aws (which makes sense since there's a lot of example code out there), so it's probably possible to get this down to 1-2 engineering days with a bit more effort + more targetted requests.
 - what does the auditing process look like?
-  - what does the process look like?
   - HCL has its quirks, but just keep the following in mind:
     - all state can (and should / is) be managed by terraform within a bucket and some sort of shared lock. when on AWS this is S3 and DynamoDB.
     - anything specific to an environment can be managed essentially as its own `main.tf` file with state pulled locally and persisted to the bucket.
     - you can compose groups of resources together a module, and include modules within other modules.
     - terraform handles state management for you, so you can just focus on defining your resources using your environment and modules, and terraform will handle the rest.
   - auditing terraform looks and feels alot like auditing code
     - start in your main environment, and see what modules you're sourcing, and what arguments you're passing to them
     - audit each module for any resources it's creating and how it's interacting with other modules
   - gauging interdependencies can get kinda crazy, but keep the following in mind:
     - variables and outputs are all explicit, and basically no resource or environment is ever accessible to another without being explicitly defined as an input.
     - terraform manages state for you, and part of that is resolving interdependencies.
   - that being said, you still need to know what you're doing.
     - you must reason about the security requirements of your application and know how to judge your HCL code accordingly.
     - you must be confident in your ability to implement RBAC and other security policies for your team or organization.
     - we haven't even touched on observability, monitoring, alerting, etc. ideally in addition to auditing yur HCL, you should have an understanding of what you're trying to get your infrastructure to do and gauge how well provisiioned it is.
   - conclusion
     - auditing for strict correctness is very doable by just relying on the terraform cli and AWS console.
     - auditing for compliance and security is doable but should be coupled with a good understanding of best practices.
     - auditing for performance and infrastructure requires independent solutions and domain expertise in observability and monitoring.
 - what does making an infrastructure change look like?
   - this is where terraform really shines.
   - adding, modifying, or removing resources is as simple as editing the HCL file and running `terraform apply`.